bao-project/bao-docs/source/development/misra.rst

         - ...

-When writing a deviation record that fits a pre-existing deviation permit, a developer only needs to identify the deviation permit and justify why the deviation meets the permit requirements.
+When writing a deviation record that fits a pre-existing deviation permit, a :term:`developer` only needs to identify the deviation permit and justify why the deviation meets the permit requirements.
 The reviewer's job is also verifying the justifications for meeting the permit's requirements are valid, with no need to make sure the justification itself is valid.
 When this is the case, the